Title IX and VAWA

 - Prohibits –> Prohibits discrimination based on sex in education programs or activities that receive Federal financial assistance (e.g., athletics, courses), such as at UNC-Chapel Hill.
 Also prohibits sexual harassment, which includes acts of sexual violence, and retaliating against a person for filing a complaint or speaking up about rights protected under Title IX.

-- Action –> If the University knows (or should know) about an instance of prohibited conduct that creates a hostile environment, Title IX requires the University to take immediate action to eliminate the conduct, prevent it from happening again, and address the effects of the conduct.
+- Action –> If the University knows about an instance of prohibited conduct that creates a hostile environment, Title IX requires the University to take immediate action to provide supportive measures and address the conduct.

-- Procedures, Prevention, and Resources –> Requires schools to adopt procedures for addressing reports and designate a Title IX compliance coordinator, and recommends preventive education and making resources available for those impacted.
+- Procedures and Resources –> Requires schools to adopt specific procedures for addressing reports and designate a Title IX compliance coordinator to oversee the response including supportive measures for those impacted.

 Section 304 of the Violence Against Women Reauthorization Act of 2013 (reauthorizing VAWA):